How to get a residence permit in Bulgaria?

+If you are looking for detailed information about how to apply for a residence permit, you can visit the official website of the Migration Directorate.
 If you’re looking for accurate information about which type of visa you need to come to Bulgaria, you can refer to the Ministry of Foreign Affairs official page.
 If you come from the UK, we’ve covered the topic of how to move to Bulgaria for UK citizens in a previous article.

 Opening a business in Bulgaria: Anastasiia Dehtiarova, Open Sofia's co-founder

 Due to the low taxes and the relatively low cost of living, Bulgaria has become one of the most popular destinations for those who want to run a company or are self-employed.
 How to open a business in Bulgaria?
 Here’s the story of Anastasiia, or Ana, Open Sofia’s co-founder.

 Ana came to Bulgaria because of the low taxes and great options available to business owners.
 She has lived in Italy and Belgium before, and she understands that running a company there might be comfortable, but becomes expensive very quickly.
 Since her business is not tied to a physical location, she thought cutting costs was a good idea.